SeaTech

 SeaTech is a French public engineering school (Grande École).
-It was created in 2014 from two others engineering schools : ISITV and Supmeca Toulon.
+It was created in 2014 from two other engineering schools : ISITV and Supmeca Toulon.

 It offers a Diplôme d'Ingénieur recognized by the Commission of Registered Engineers, equivalent to an Advanced Master’s Degree in Engineering.

 The school is located in the south of France, between Toulon and Hyères, on the French Riviera.
 It focuses on marine sciences and technologies while offering a solid background in engineering.

-Engineering Cursus
+Academics

 The SeaTech engineering syllabus takes place over three years.

-The first year is based on a multidisciplinary teaching covering all the fields of engineering (mathematics, physics, mechanics, materials science, electronics, computer science, languages, economics, management, communication...).
+The first year is based on a multidisciplinary teaching covering all the fields of engineering such as mathematics, physics, mechanics, materials science, electronics, computer science, languages, economics, management, communication etc.

 The school offers six majors to its students in second and third year: